shaanknight/AdxGame/README.md

 # AdxGame
+Building an agent to play a greatly simplified version of the most recent game, Ad Exchange (AdX), in which agents play the role of ad networks, competing to procure contracts (i.e., advertising campaigns) from advertisers (e.g., retailers), and then bidding in an exchange on opportunities to exhibit those ads to Internet users as they browse the web.

+This was built for a tournament to be played among teams taking the course Introduction to Game Theory, Spring 2020 at IIIT Hyderabad.
+#### Performance : Rank 2 in the tournament
 ### Contributors : Tanmay Kumar Sinha, Sayantan Jana, Yash Chaurasia

 The description and details of the game and the tournament are mentioned in the pdf AdXGame_IGTSpring20.pdf.